Published by Christina Riley. Last Updated on September 18, 2023.

 This incredible trail also sits on the highest and most rugged peak on the Blue Ridge Parkway, also hosting one of the oldest ecosystems in North America.
-The Rough Ridge Trail is an awesome, quick hike and is easily among our favorites in North Carolina.
+The Rough Ridge Trail is an awesome, quick hike and one of our favorites near Boone, Blowing Rock, and Banner Elk.

 Dogs are allowed on Rough Ridge Trail as long as they are kept on a leash at all times.
-It’s for their safety but also for the next bit about respecting the area’s ecosystem.
+It’s for their safety but following the rules is also an important way to respect to the area’s ecosystem.

 Respect the Ecosystem